How to stop hair loss

 Although no immediate effect may be seen after your first month of taking finasteride, it is highly recommended that you stick with it for a few months as long as you suffer no adverse reactions.

-Even though the struggle to stop hair loss may be a long battle, the good news is that more than 90% of those taking finasteride and assessed by the aforementioned panel reported seeing desirable results (prevention of further hair loss and, in some cases, regrowth).
+Even though the struggle to stop hair loss may be a long battle, the good news is that more than 90% of those taking finasteride reported seeing desirable results (prevention of further hair loss and, in some cases, regrowth).
 While the effectiveness of finasteride often depends on the length of time it is taken, the available evidence suggests that two thirds of men who use it see some hair regrowth.

 If you stop taking finasteride, it is likely that any hair you gained will be lost within 9-12 months.